ilanlal/ss-json-editor/docs/FAQ.md

 # FAQ - Frequently Asked Questions

-This document contains frequently asked questions about this Google Sheets™️ add-on.
+This document contains frequently asked questions about this Google Sheets™ add-on.

 ## How to report a bug?